 Clubs typically cover a range of activities, such as Art, Archery, Coding, Construction, Cookery, French, Football, Gardening, Golf, Hockey, or Tennis.
 They are offered to age appropriate year groups and vary by term.

 These activities can be booked and paid for in advance on a termly basis, subject to availability.
 Further information is available through the school office.

-The nursery provides appropriate activities and purposeful play for younger children suitable for their age and individual needs.
+Our Nursery provides appropriate activities and purposeful play for younger children suitable for their age and individual needs.
 If offers a nurturing environment to develop happy, healthy children and inspire a lifelong love of learning.
 The nursery enables a smooth transition into the Reception class for those children that subsequently receive places in the school.

-The Nursery class is based in the purpose-built facility at Kingham Primary School that was specifically designed as an integrated Early Years Foundation Stage Unit.
+Our EYFS classes are based in the purpose-built facility at Kingham Primary School that was specifically designed as an integrated Early Years Foundation Stage Unit.

 The Nursery and the Reception classes are separate, although they share some facilities and outside space.

-The nursery includes dedicated age-appropriate toilet and washing facilities.
+Both classrooms include dedicated age-appropriate toilet and washing facilities.